-The BUFFERPOOL configuration parameter has a significant effect on database I/O and transaction throughput.
-The more buffers that are available, the more likely it is that a needed data page might already reside in memory as the result of a previous request.
+Increasing the number of buffers increases the likelihood that a needed data page might already be in memory as the result of a previous request.
 However, allocating too many buffers can affect the memory-management system and lead to excess operating system paging activity.
+To take advantage of the large memory available on 64-bit addressing machines, you can increase the size of the buffer pool.